 MEC platform takes the place of the application function in the 5G system architecture as illustrated in Figure 16.
 The network functions may offer services to the MEC platform, which exposes the services to MEC application via the mobile edge platform application enablement framework including radio network information APIs and others [31], [32], [33], [34].
+The APIs may provide alternative solutions to some eMBMS functionalities, which will be further discussed in D4.3.
 The MEC applications are located in the local data network.
 The 5G core network executes the traffic steering from the UPF to the local data network of MEC platform via a N6 interface towards MEC application.